Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the Ginibre Ensemble

 $\bullet$ \underline{$|z|^2$ term: }

-Let us denote $|z|^2$ by $x$ and $|w|^2$ by $y$.
-Then the contribution coming from as discussed above can be written as So, the total contribution due to all such terms, ranging from $k=0,\cdots,n$ is
+Let us introduce the change of variables by $x=|z|^2$ and $y=|w|^2$.
+Then the contribution in the above integral coming from can be written as So, the total contribution due to all such terms, ranging from $j=0,\cdots,n-1$ is

 $\bullet$ \underline{$z\bar{w}$ term: }